 - Always thaw the lamb before cooking - a few hours at least 2 to 3 hours.
 Cooking chilled meat can result in uneven baking causing the outer parts of the meat to overcook.

 - A leg is a large chunk of meat and not much exposed.
-So, make sure to over season the meat, because only some of it will penetrate the meat.
+So, make sure to overseason the meat, because only some of it will penetrate the meat.
 The rest of it will get crusted on.

 - Elevate the bone from the base if possible.
 This encourages even cooking by circulating the air.

 - Don't poke too many holes in the meat while checking for doneness.
 The moment you poke a hole in the meat you will see juices flow out.
 You want these to stay in so don't make too many holes.
-I poke the thermometer just once and leave it there until it reaches the desired temperature.

 - Let the meat rest after cooking.
 If you cut the meat too soon all the juices will flow out of the meat and give you a dry roast.
 Instead, let the meat rest for at least 15 minutes if not more.